sunnywalker/jQuery.FilterTable/README.md

 Be sure to check the FAQ file for common issues if the plugin does not seem to be working as intended.

+Note that the plugin does not work as expected when using cells with `rowspan`.

 ## Options

 | Option | Type | Default | Description |